Department Policies and Documents

-Many rooms within Bousfield may be reserved by faculty, staff, and graduate students via the Psyweb Online Reservation System.
+Many rooms and equipment within Bousfield may be reserved by faculty, staff, and graduate students via the Psyweb Online Reservation System.
 You may view the scheduled classes in the Whetten Labs using the Psyweb portal.
 Note that you must be connected to the campus network or using a VPN to access this system.

 For additional assistance or questions regarding the reservations of rooms, please contact firstname.lastname@example.org.

 |Psychological Sciences||BOUS 160||Lecture||Hi-Tech||30|